codefresh-io/docs.codefresh.io/_docs/gitops-quick-start/products/create-app-ui.md

 1. Click **Next** to go to the Configuration tab.
   By default you are in Form mode.
 You can toggle between Form and YAML modes as you define the application's configuration settings.
 1. Define the **General** settings for the application:
-  * **Product**: From the list of products, select the product to which to connect this application, `demo-trioapp` for the quick start.
+  * **Product**: From the list of products, select the product to which to connect this application, `demo-trio-gitsource` for the quick start.
   * **Repository URL**: The URL to the repo in Git where you created the YAML resource files for the application.
   * **Revision**: The branch in Git with the resource files.
   * **Path**: The folder in Git with the resource files.